- Raspberry plants need full sun to produce the most fruit.

 Very few raspberry varieties are completely hardy in Minnesota.
 Even hardy varieties can exhibit symptoms of winter injury following severe winters.
 Winter injury can also occur after winters when the temperature fluctuates between mild and extremely cold.

-Winter injury is often confused with cane blight, but it can be distinguished from other diseases due to its characteristic symptoms.
+Winter injury is often confused with cane blight, but it has symptoms that are different from other diseases.

 - The tips of the canes are most susceptible to winter cold.